cosmeenelul/employee-crud-app/README.md

 # employee-CRUD-API
 My first REST API developed with Spring Framework, Hibernate and MySQL.
-This app can do CRUD operations on the MySQL database. on
+This app can do CRUD operations on the MySQL database.